haxiomic/firefox-multi-touch-zoom/README.md

   To achieve the best of both world we can use the perspective trick during the pinch gesture and swap to regular scale functions once the gesture has finished.

 - Setting `overflow: hidden` on the root element helps to reduce re-painting: scaling causes the content to overflow and the scroll region to change.
 Rapidly changing the scroll region seems to trigger a whole bunch of expensive work.
 Setting overflow to hidden seems to prevent this and fortunately we can still use `scrollLeft` and `scrollTop` to apply an offset to the page, but the scroll bar is hidden and panning is disabled.
-In this add-on overflow is set to `scroll` as soon as the pinch gesture completes but there's a noticeable delay between zooming and being able to pan whilst the browser does a whole bunch of repainting work.
+In this extension overflow is set to `scroll` as soon as the pinch gesture completes but there's a noticeable delay between zooming and being able to pan whilst the browser does a whole bunch of repainting work.
 I'm not convinced this work is necessary but I've not yet been able to hint to the browser that it doesn't need to be done.

 - Enabling CSS transitions on the transform property and setting the duration to 0 seconds seems to help.
 This one is a bit of voodoo, I'm not convinced it should work but it does seem to.
 It could potentially be acting as a hint to enable certain rendering optimizations but I'm not sure.
 Would love to learn more if anyone has ideas.